matuck/matuck.github.io/scripts/README.md

 new-post <title>
   - Creates a new post under \_posts

+prepublish
+  - Runs the below generate scripts and gives helpful information about git

 generate-category
   - Generate all the categories that are used in the \_posts